Young Adults (18 – 35)

 UU young adults find connection in congregations, camps, social events, and discussion groups, as well as online.
 You might participate in a campus ministry group or a children’s playgroup, get together for weekly brunches or go on a retreat.
 Whenever we meet, our UU young adult community offers mutual support and friendship.

 Young adult events: Regional and national young adult events offer opportunities for connection, spiritual exploration, and supportive community.
 The CUC events calendar lists all upcoming CUC young adult events.
 Choose the category ” Young Adult”.

-The annual national young adult gathering is happening in Hamilton, Ontario, on May 18–21, 2018, in conjunction with the CUC Conference.
+The annual national young adult gathering is held yearly.
 Young adults will hold worship services, programming, and social events and will also join in multigenerational activities.
-Read on for all the details!

 We want you to be able to join us!
 The Youth and Young Adult Subsidy Fund helps young adults with registration and travel costs for all UU events and conferences.
 Applications are accepted on a rolling basis through our easy online form.
 Visit the subsidies page to read more and apply.

 Get connected, share stories, ask questions.
 Join Facebook groups and regional and national email lists that will keep you in the know about upcoming events and programs.

 Learn how to grow and develop a vibrant, safe, and spiritual young adult ministry in your congregation.
 The CUC offers resources and best practices for young adults, religious exploration professionals, and congregations.